emilyc729/foodie-gram/README.md

 Now!

 ### Instructions:
-- Hover over and click and image to see more details
+- Hover over and click an image to see more details
 - Please be nice while using FoodieGram...Enjoy! (:

 ## Next Steps: